LaravelDaily/laravel-tips/README.md

 # Laravel Tips

-Awesome Laravel tips.
-Based on the of Povilas Korop's idea from [Laravel Daily](http://www.laraveldaily.com/).
-PR are welcome!
+Awesome Laravel tips and tricks for all artisans.
+PR and ideas are welcome!
+An idea by [PovilasKorop](https://github.com/PovilasKorop) and [MarceauKa](https://github.com/MarceauKa).

 ## Summary